hackclub/hackclub/workshops/dashboard/README.md

 }
 ```

 Now that we've got that, we can use HTML5's geolocation API to obtain the latitude and longitude of the user.
-Then, we'll need to make a API request to the Dark Sky url.
+Then, we'll need to make a API request to the Dark Sky URL.
 With that JSON data, we can then parse it to display the current temperature of the location with those coordinates.
 This is how it will work:

 ```js
 function loadWeather() {